pasitp-13/simple-portfolio/README.md

+# Read First

+This profolio is **work-in-progress**.

+It's part of Mini Gemini Bootcamp course by DataRockie.

 # Pasit P. Portfolio

 A modern, dark-themed portfolio for a Data Analyst, built with HTML and CSS using the JetBrains Mono font.